MEPs urge inclusion of abortion rights in EU charter

 Already a member?

-"An abortion prohibition does not mean that fewer children are born, it means more women die," she added.
+"An abortion prohibition does not mean that more children are born, it means more women die," she added.

 The World Health Organization considers unsafe abortions a "preventable pandemic" causing the death of thousands of women every year.